 (EmbedIt Pro Shortcode)

-(Insert name of the HTML Snippet)
+(Insert your HTML Snippet)

-(Shortcode inserted into content)
+(Shortcode added to content)

-Click Publish/Update to save …
+Click Publish or Update to save …

-(Publish to save your settings)
+(Update to save your settings)

-(Adjust scripts “on the fly”!)
+(Modify code “on the fly”!)

-(Update and republish your code to make sitewide changes)
+(Edit, update, and republish your code to make sitewide changes)

 For more details, go here}: